The General Surgery Clinic’s hernia surgery is under the direction of board-certified and fellowship-trained surgeon Bulent Cetindag MD, FACS.

 - Nora Royer, MD, FACS

-Dr. Royer performs inguinal and open and laparoscopic repairs of abdominal wall defects.
+Dr. Royer performs open and laparoscopic repairs of inguinal and abdominal wall hernias.

 - William Albright, MD

-Dr. Albright is a plastic surgeon who partners with the Mercy hernia team when expertise on complex cases is needed.
+Dr. Albright is a plastic surgeon who partners with the Mercy hernia team when plastic surgery expertise on complex cases is needed.

 It’s recommended to have any type of hernia eventually repaired, dependent on the patient’s health.
 However, if a hernia has minimal- to-no symptoms, the patient and his or her physician may choose to monitor the hernia first, allowing time to treat the underlying causes of the hernia while minimizing risk factors for surgery.
 (See the “Risk factors” section above for a list of modifiable risk factors that contribute to the formation of hernias.)